Joint Terrorism Analysis Centre

-The Joint Terrorism Analysis Centre (JTAC) is an all-source intelligence organisation closely related to the United Kingdom Security Service which provides advice to the British government and firms within the Critical National Infrastructure on terrorist threats.
+The Joint Terrorism Analysis Centre (JTAC) is an intelligence body linked to the UK Security Service that assesses terrorist threats and advises the government and operators of critical national infrastructure.

-Operating from Thames House on Millbank in central London, it provides regular assessments to government departments, major companies and institutions, predominantly in the transport, financial services, utilities and telecommunications industries.
+Operating from Thames House on Millbank in central London, JTAC provides regular assessments to government departments and major companies and institutions, predominantly in the transport, financial services, utilities and telecommunications industries.

 Organisation

-The Director of JTAC reports to the Director General of the Security Service (commonly known as MI5), and directs a staff including personnel from the Security Service, Secret Intelligence Service (commonly known as MI6), Government Communications Headquarters (GCHQ), Defence Intelligence Staff, Counter Terrorism Policing and a further six government departments.
-Personnel are seconded to JTAC but remain under the authority of their parent organisations.
+The Director of JTAC reports to the Director General of the Security Service (commonly known as MI5), and directs a staff including personnel from the Security Service, Secret Intelligence Service (commonly known as MI6), Government Communications Headquarters (GCHQ), Defence Intelligence Staff, Counter Terrorism Policing and six other government departments.
+Staff working at JTAC are seconded from other organisations but remain under the control of their original employers.

 As a body closely related to the Security Service, JTAC is bound by the provisions of the Intelligence Services Act 1994 and is subject to the oversight of the Intelligence and Security Committee.